For any of these exams, reviewing the Accuplacer Student Guide

 will help familiarize you with the format and types of questions you will find on the test.

-Assessment test results determine your course placement for your first year.
-Students who have documented learning disabilities should contact Jody_Goldstein@uml.edu
+Students who have documented learning disabilities should contact Disability@uml.edu

 A student's standardized test scores and his or her intended major determine which tests will be required.
 The possible tests include:

-Students who major in Engineering, Science, Math, or Sound Recording Technology will take an on-campus test developed by the University’s math department.
+Students who major in Engineering, Science, Math, or Sound Recording Technology will take an on-campus test developed by the university's math department.
 The 20-question computerized exam tests students on algebra, geometry, trigonometry and functions, exponentials and logarithms.
 The time limit for this test is 60 minutes.
 Certain tests provide the test-taker with access to a calculator, however calculators are not permitted in the computer lab at any time.

 A practice test

 (pdf) is available for your use.
-(We recommend that students do not use a calculator during practice tests.)
+We recommend that students do not use a calculator during practice tests.

 The Elementary Algebra test has three categories:

 - Operations with integers and rational numbers include computation with integers and negative rationals and the use of absolute values and ordering.

 - Operations with algebraic expressions test your ability with the evaluation of simple formulas and expressions; and the addition and subtraction of both monomials and polynomials.
 Both of these categories include questions about multiplying and dividing monomials and polynomials, evaluating positive, rational roots and exponents, simplifying algebraic fractions, and factoring.